CryoLithe: Rapid Cryo-ET Reconstruction via Transform-Localized Deep Learning: Methods

 \subsection{Training \method{}}

-We selected tilt-series from the EMPIAR-11830 dataset \cite{kelley_towards_2024} which contains \textit{Chlamydomonas reinhardtii} samples prepared using cryo-plasma FIB milling.
-The dataset comprises 1829 tilt-series, with the number of projections per series ranging between 16 and 61.
-The projections are of size $4096 \times 4096$, sampled at 1.96\AA{}/pixel.
+We selected tilt series from the EMPIAR-11830 dataset \cite{kelley_toward_2026} which contains \textit{Chlamydomonas reinhardtii} samples prepared using cryo-plasma FIB milling.
+The dataset comprises 1829 tilt series, with the number of projections per series ranging between 16 and 61.
+The projections are of size $4096 \times 4096$, sampled at 1.96 \AA{}/pixel.
 The dataset is one of the few, if not the only publicly available dataset where full raw data and corresponding even-odd reconstructions are available.
-Tilt-series were aligned using AreTomo2 on the entire stack, which is then used to reconstruct tomogram pairs from the even-odd split.
+Tilt series were aligned using AreTomo2 on the entire stack, which is then used to reconstruct tomogram pairs from the even-odd split.
 Then, denoising is performed using Cryo-CARE on both even and odd $4\times$ downsampled projections.
+Among tilt series with 41 projections or more, we visually inspected and ranked Cryo-CARE reconstructions based on the presence of artifacts and the quality of denoising, retaining the top 114.

+These 114 tomograms were then further refined using two independent approaches.
+IsoNet was applied to the Cryo-CARE reconstructions to mitigate missing-wedge artifacts and improve denoising.
+In parallel, ICECREAM was applied directly to tomograms reconstructed from odd–even splits, without using Cryo-CARE outputs.
+Reconstructions from IsoNet and ICECREAM were visually compared for each tomogram, and the best visual quality was retained.
+Reconstructions exhibiting prominent artifacts were excluded from the training data.

-Among tilt-series with 41 projections or more, we visually inspected and ranked Cryo-CARE reconstructions based on the presence of artifacts and the quality of denoising, retaining the top 117.
-As the last step, we further refined the volumes using IsoNet, which helped mitigate missing wedge artifacts and improve denoising.
-Several IsoNet reconstructions showed artifacts, and so we conducted additional visual curation and excluded any tilt-series with artifact-laden reconstructions.
-Finally, we downsampled the projections by a factor of 4 to match the reference reconstructed volumes, resulting in a sampling rate of 7.84\AA{}/pixels.
-In order to train \method{} to process an arbitrary number of tilts, during the training phase, we randomly remove between 0 and 30 projections from the tilt-series.
-In order to be robust to the effect of CTF, we also CTF corrected 46 aligned tilt-series obtained using AreTomo3 \cite{peck2025aretomolive} and their corresponding reconstruction.
+Finally, we downsampled the projections by a factor of 4 to match the reference reconstructed volumes, resulting in a sampling rate of 7.84 \AA{}/pixels.
+In order to train \method{} to process an arbitrary number of tilts, during the training phase, we randomly remove between 0 and 30 projections from the tilt series.
+In order to be robust to the effect of CTF, we also CTF corrected 64 aligned tilt series obtained using AreTomo3 \cite{peck2025aretomolive} and their corresponding reconstruction.

 \bmhead{Supplementary information}

 \bmhead{Acknowledgements} This work was supported by the European Research Council Starting Grant 852821---SWING.
 Calculations were performed at sciCORE (\href{http://scicore.unibas.ch/}{http://scicore.unibas.ch/}) scientific computing center at University of Basel.